jrowellfx/expandSeq/README.md

   --delimiter DELIMITER, -d DELIMITER
                         List successive numbers delimited by a 'comma', 'space' (default) or a 'newline'.
-  --onlyOnes            only condense sucessive frames, that is, do not list
+  --only-ones            only condense sucessive frames, that is, do not list
                         sequences on 2's, 3's, ...
 N's
   --pad PAD             set the padding of the frame numbers to be <PAD>
                         digits. [default: 1]
-  --error               exit with error if FRAME-RANGE is invalid. (default) --noError             skip invalid FRAME-RANGEs, but print warning --silent, --quiet     suppress all errors and warnings
+  --error               exit with error if FRAME-RANGE is invalid. (default) --no-error             skip invalid FRAME-RANGEs, but print warning --silent, --quiet     suppress all errors and warnings

 ```